TrshPnda/trshpnda.github.io/_posts/Dawn2.md

 Interesting... even though nmap (and the PG platform) points to this being a linux box, the server that's running on the machine is a MS-Windows executable, this means that this is being run with WINE or equivalent and may affect the exploit (Which I'm feeling is a memory corruption type).
 Just something to keep in mind but I have a solid lead anyways so let's start the exploit development process.

 I have a windows vm with immunity on a separate box for exploit development cause I'd rather keep vulnerable binaries in a separate environment.
-So transfer over the dawn.exe binary to your windows environment of choice with whatever method you like - I personally like using ```certutil`` or just ```wget``` on powershell (3+ I think) to your python webserver and launch the dawn.exe server via immunity.
+So transfer over the dawn.exe binary to your windows environment of choice with whatever method you like - I personally like using ```certutil``` or just ```wget``` on powershell (3+ I think) to your python webserver.

+Finally launch the dawn.exe server via immunity or whatever debugger you prefer.

 I'll also provide a boilerplate so you can jump in and follow along if you are familiar with buffer overflow exploit development but I sort of encourage everyone to make their own, being able to make a ~~shitty~~ simple tcp client is kind of useful and it's fun!